-Cardno found that the Water Corporation was not able to demonstrate evidence, upon firm challenge, of the urgency, need and scope of expenditure required for many of the projects it reviewed.
+Cardno found that the Water Corporation was not able to demonstrate evidence of the urgency, need and scope of expenditure required for many of the projects it reviewed.
 Cardno noted that when it challenged 'why now, why not defer' in its meetings with the Water Corporation, the answer was quite often 'we could defer this if needed'.